DennisKingsman/Library/README.md

 # Contents
 ## Chapter 1
 OOP base, SOLID, ACID, design-patterns
+Pattern types
+Generating patterns are intended for creating instances of classes or objects.
+Structural patterns are designed to organize various classes and objects to form larger structures and provide new functionality.
+Behavioral patterns are designed for effective communication between objects.
 [you-tube-design-patterns-guide](https://www.youtube.com/playlist?list=PLF206E906175C7E07)
 Strategy
 The first rule: you do not need to add methods to super classes that will be useless for at least one child class.